 How can I exercise my Paysafe warrants?

-The warrants are not exercisable until August 21, 2021.
-On August 21, 2021, the warrants will be made DTC eligible and put on DTC’s warrant system (“WARR”) where your individual broker should be able to exercise warrants on your behalf.
+On August 21, 2021, the warrants were made DTC eligible and put on DTC’s warrant system (“WARR”) where your individual broker should be able to exercise warrants on your behalf.
 You should contact your individual broker for further information.

 What are the terms of the warrants?

 The following description is a summary of the terms of the Paysafe warrants.
 For more information, please see pages 172-173 of Paysafe’s registration statement on Form F-1, filed with the Securities and Exchange Commission (“SEC”) on May 19, 2021 (“F-1”).

 The Company may call all such warrants for redemption if, and only if, the reported last sale price of our common shares equals or exceeds $18.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within a 30 trading day period ending on the third trading day before the Company sends the notice of redemption to the holders of such public warrants.
 In addition, the Company may only call such public warrants for redemption:

 - in whole and not in part;

 - at a price of $0.01 per warrant;

 - upon not less than 30 days’ prior written notice of redemption to each warrantholder.